CTF-Citadel/challenges/documentation/hidden.md

 # Hidden

+## Idea
+>[!NOTE]
+> I wanted to create a callenge which simply hides the flag inside a picture, which has been seen before in many CTFs, i ran into issues hiding the flag with steghide automatically without a passwords so i decided to set a password for the file hidden inside the image.
+Originaly the User would have had to just use steghide with an empty passphrase to get access to the flag, now the user has to use stegcracker instead.
+Stegcracker simply is a bruteforce tool for steghide and can be found on github or also as a package.
+The challenge should be an easy start into the Steganography category.

 ## Objective
 Participants must decipher a flag concealed within an image using steghide, a tool for hiding and extracting data in various file types.
 The challenge incorporates scripting to generate a random flag, embed it within an image, and configure an Nginx web server to selectively serve the concealed image while restricting access to certain files.